 What Do Hedgehogs Eat?

 Hedgehogs are insectivores, which means they eat mostly insects, but they can also eat ground-dwelling animals like snails.
 Most hedgehogs eat a diet that comprises caterpillars, beetles, earwigs, millipedes, earthworms, termites, moths, and others.
-Along with invertebrates, they also eat vegetables, fruits, grass, leaves, seeds, and roots.
+Pet hedgehogs can eat occasional berries and melon in small amounts as a treat.

 Common Dental Problems